Sport in the United Kingdom: Popularity

+A YouGov poll in September 2023 asked which sport was most followed (watched live or support a team) and played.

 Sports media

 The British media is dominated by United Kingdom-wide outlets, with local media playing a much smaller role.
 Traditionally, the BBC played a dominant role in televising sport, providing extensive high-quality advertisement, free coverage, and free publicity, in exchange for being granted broadcast rights for low fees.
 ITV broadcast a smaller portfolio of events.
 In the early 1990s, this arrangement was shaken up by the arrival of pay-TV.
 BSkyB based its early marketing largely on its acquisition of top division English league football, which was renamed The Premiership as part of the deal.
 It has subsequently acquired many more top rights in other sports.
 However, Sky tends to focus on competitions which can fill its specialist sports channels on a regular basis, and many events are still shown on free to air television, especially annual and quadrennial events, such as Wimbledon and the Olympics which are wholly or partially protected for free-to-air broadcast by legislation; such events are commonly referred to in the media as listed events or Crown Jewel events, and often have a particular position within national culture.
 Scotland, Wales, and Northern Ireland each have their own feeds for BBC1 and BBC2, allowing the BBC to opt out of the United Kingdom-wide programming to show a match in that area.
 This is often used when all four nations have an International football match on the same evening, but can also be used to show minority interest sports in the country where they are most appreciated (for example BBC One Scotland may show the shinty cup final, while BBC One Wales shows a rugby union match, e.g. a URC match between two Welsh sides).
 In Scotland, the BBC also operates BBC Alba, a Gaelic-language channel which often broadcasts Scottish sports fixtures, benefiting from the generally lower fees required for minority language broadcasting rights.
 S4C enjoys the same role in Welsh-language television, and TG4, an Irish language station from the Republic of Ireland but widely available in Northern Ireland by agreement performs a similar role.